brandmaker/devportal-website/src/content/guides/fusion_ux_logic.md

 - the timeline slot provides two arguments itself:
     - `timelineId` and `nodeId`
     - both are of the type NUMBER and thus can only be assigned to a NUMBER attribute
-    - in this example, it can be assigned ot the `fux-start-number`
+    - in this example, it can be assigned to `fux-start-number`

 The code for the rendered component (inside MAPL) will look like this: